Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/4-HBaseMigration.md

 1. On the validation page, select **Create**, and wait while the storage account is created.

+1. If you haven't previously completed any of the earlier exercises, perform the steps in the document [Create the user assigned managed identity](../../CommonTasks/CreateUserManagedIdentity.md)

 1. On the Home page in the Azure portal, under **Recent resources**, select **hbasestorage*9999***.

 1. On the **hbasestorage*9999*** page select **Access Control (IAM)**.